alvarovitta/Cost-Management/New-3.1-Assessing-your-Azure-migration-cost.md

    - **Storage cost:** The monthly storage cost for a machine is calculated by aggregating the monthly cost of all disks attached to the machine.
 Azure Migrate calculates the total monthly storage costs by aggregating the storage costs of all machines.
 Currently, the calculation doesn't take offers specified in the assessment settings into account.
 Costs are displayed in the currency specified in the assessment settings.

-Once the assessment is completed, it will then illustrates it in the following view below a long with the details for each machine.:
+Once the assessment is completed, it will then illustrates it in the following view below a long with the details for each machine:

 ![assessment](https://github.com/alvarovitta/Cost-Management/blob/master/Images/assessment-vm-cost.png)